-Please avoid aspirin or ibuprofen for 48 hours prior to your appointment.
+Please avoid aspirin, vitamins, Aleve, fish oil, or ibuprofen for 48 hours prior to your appointment.
 If you are having eyeliner done, take an adult dose of Benadryl the night before OR morning of your appointment.
 This prevents your eyes from water during liner.
 Have Witch Hazel on hand at home.
 This is recommended for use to clean the brow after Microblading and also great for reducing swelling after eyeliner or lips.
 For eyeliner or lip color procedures, it is great to have an ice pack made up of equal parts rubbing alcohol and water.
 Leave this at home for later in the evening.
 I will put an ice pack on you in the office after your procedure.
 AVOID any and all lash serums on the lashes and brows at least 4 weeks prior to your procedure to prevent increased bleeding, bruising and swelling (only for eyeliner and brow procedures).

 What can I expect at my appointment?